allegroai/clearml-docs/docs/webapp/webapp_exp_track_visual.md

 * The output destination used for storing model checkpoints (snapshots) and artifacts (see also, [default_output_uri](../configs/clearml_conf.md#config_default_output_uri) in the configuration file, and `output_uri` in [`Task.init`](../references/sdk/task.md#taskinit) parameters).

-* The logging level for the experiment, which uses the standard Python [logging levels](https://docs.python.org/3/howto/logging.html#logging-levels).
+* The logging level for the experiment - currently only the [`INFO`](https://docs.python.org/3/howto/logging.html#logging-levels) log level is supported.

 ![Execution details section](../img/webapp_exp_output.png)